-GCSEs in English language and English literature at Grade 6 is a minimum.
+- What are the formal entry requirements?
+GCSEs in English language and English literature at Grade 6 is a minimum. - What activities enrich this subject?
 Reading widely and an enjoyment of reading literature is key.
 Going to plays and talks to enrich knowledge is beneficial, as are interests in historical context and creative writing.